bsmith89/longev-mgen/doc/submission.md

 extensively cataloged in the dbCAN database [@Yin2012; @Zhang2018].

-Here MAGs from the feces of mice at UT and UM are analyzed in the context of previously generated MAGs and isolate genomes to explore two closely related questions about the niche of OTU-1 and OTU-4 in the lower digestive system.
+Here MAGs from the feces of mice at UT and UM are analyzed in the context of previously generated MAGs and cultivar genomes to explore two closely related questions about the niche of OTU-1 and OTU-4 in the lower digestive system.
 First, why do these species each increase in relative abundance with ACA